parkermac/LiveOcean/tracker2/README.txt

 2020.10.04:
 - Introduced 3-point Hanning window (0.25, 0.5, 0.25) vertical smoothing on AKs, which improved WMC vmix results.
 This fix was based on many experiments using test_dAKs_dz.py and modeled after work in North et al. (2006).

+2020.11.10:
+- Dropped the "_ndiv" from the output file name if the default (ndiv=12) is used.
+- Added optional "sink" flag, e.g. use "-sink 40" to add 40 meters per day sinking speed to all particles.
+Then the tag "_sink40" is added to the output file.
+It would be nice to generalize to allow floating and sinking with less confusing naming (e.g. floating would be _sink-40 which is not intuitive).

 ============================================================================
 ============================================================================